uspaudiotech/condusom/README.md

 # Condusom

-**_Condusom_** is an interactive musical synthesizer that transforms gestures captured by your webcam into a dynamic sonic expression.
+**_Condusom_** is an interactive musical synth that transforms gestures captured by your webcam into a dynamic sonic expression.